 TEASIG: Structuring and designing assessment for security

-An IATEFL Testing, Evaluation and Assessment (TEASIG) online event with Professor Phillip Dawson
+Join IATEFL Testing, Evaluation and Assessment and Professor Phillip Dawson for this webinar.

 COVID-19 triggered a rapid international shift toward online assessment, which has been accompanied by concerns about student cheating.
 If we aren't physically with students, how can we be sure they are completing tasks in the circumstances we require - and how can we verify their identity?